TutorialsLast Updated Aug 5, 20247 min read

 mkdir postman-api-testing

 Make sure you have saved your requests.
-Then click Export from the collection context menu.
+Then click Export from the Collection Context menu.

-Export Collection - Postman
+Export collection - Postman

-A file named User.postman_collection.json will be downloaded.
+A file named Users.postman_collection.json will be downloaded.
+Save it to the newly created directory.

-Export Environment - Postman
+Export environment - Postman

 A file named my-remote-api-testing.postman_environment.json will be downloaded.
+Save this file to the newly created directory as well.

 Note: If you use different filenames, be sure to stay consistent, or rename the files using the examples in the tutorial.